AdamDavidson1/4klift/docs/README.md

   - [VirtualBox](https://www.virtualbox.org/ "VirtualBox")
   - [Vagrant](https://www.vagrantup.com/ "Vagrant")

-**The 4klift-se (Silex Edition)** project includes a configured virtual machine with everyting you need to develop a new project.
+The **4klift-se (Silex Edition)** project includes a configured virtual machine with everyting you need to develop a new project.

 >See the [VM.md] documentation for a current list of applications and services.

-## 1. Create Project
+## 1. Create project.

 Open a terminal on your workstation and create a new directory called `collector`.
 In this directory use `composer` to create a new **4klift-se** project.
-After 'composer' has downloaded the project skeleton use `vagrant` to boot and provision the virtual machine.
+After 'composer' has downloaded the project skeleton, use `vagrant` to boot and provision the virtual machine.

 ```